TabbyML/tabby/website/docs/references/models-http-api/llamafile.md

 [llamafile](https://github.com/Mozilla-Ocho/llamafile)
 is a Mozilla Builders project that allows you to distribute and run LLMs with a single file.

-llamafile provides an OpenAI API-compatible chat-completions and embedding endpoint, enabling us to use the OpenAI kinds for chat and embeddings.
+llamafile embeds a llama.cpp server and provides an OpenAI API-compatible chat-completions endpoint, allowing us to use the `openai/chat`, `llama.cpp/completion`, and `llama.cpp/embedding` types.

-However, for completion, there are certain differences in the implementation, and we are still working on it.

-llamafile uses port `8080` by default, which is also the port used by Tabby.
+By default, llamafile uses port `8080`, which is also used by Tabby.
 Therefore, it is recommended to run llamafile with the `--port` option to serve on a different port, such as `8081`.

+For embeddings, the embedding endpoint is no longer supported in the standard llamafile server, so you need to run llamafile with the `--embedding` and `--port` options.

-Below is an example for chat:
+Below is an example configuration:

 ```toml title="~/.tabby/config.toml"
 # Chat model